 Received.
 Thank you!

-Starting in 2012, I created intimate adventures in and around New York City, including one night escapades at abandoned regional resorts, a photo safari in a defunct sugar refinery, a concert with no audience on an abandoned observation deck, and most famously a speakeasy in a dry water tower accessible only by gift from a friend.
-I did this through a design practice I co-founded, first called Wanderlust Project and then Sextantworks.
+Starting in 2012, I created intimate adventures in and around New York City, including one night escapades at abandoned regional resorts, a photo safari in a defunct sugar refinery, a concert with no audience on an abandoned observation deck, and most famously, a speakeasy in a dry water tower accessible only by invitation.
+I did this through a design practice I co-founded, first called Wanderlust Project, and then Sextantworks.

 Eventually, we were inundated by requests from onlookers who wanted in.
 They’d send eager emails asking how to be added to the list, as if pitching themselves to us would gain them admission to some secret society.
 Each request broke my heart a little.
 We publicized our exploits in the hopes of inspiring others to make their own daring rituals of transgression and transformation.
 Instead, people looked to us to do it for them.

-Only recently, an important question came up: In seeking out demanding experiences like sex parties, funerals, and wilderness trips, what was it that I was trying to turn toward?
-As I had set the work in motion, the very creative practice that provoked my inquiry came apart under the weight of its own success, my co-founder and I parted ways over conflicting ambitions, and nothing I knew how to stand on wanted to hold me up anymore.
+Only recently, an important question came up: In seeking out transformative, but emotionally demanding experiences like sex parties, funerals, and wilderness trips, what was it that I was trying to turn toward?
+As I set Sextantworks in motion, the very creative practice that provoked my inquiry came apart under the weight of its own success.
+My co-founder and I parted ways over conflicting ambitions, and nothing I knew how to stand on wanted to hold me up anymore.
 Somewhat unwittingly, under the guise of doing research, I was seeking out places to fall apart and people to put me back together again.
 Thankfully, I found what I was looking for.

 Making This Better